syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-With-Content-Controls.md

 ### Check Box

-A check box content control provides a UI that represents a binary state: checked or uncheked.
-Default state for checkbox is unchecked.
+A check box content control provides a UI that represents a binary state: checked or unchecked.
+Default state for check box is unchecked.
 Refer to the following code to add check box content control.

 {% tabs %}
 {% highlight c# %}